 These days, we have been focusing on dormant pruning, taking advantage of every possible day the weather permits.
 Pruning is an important part of orchard maintenance to maintain the structure, health and productivity of the trees.

 And then there's the clean-up...

-That sprawling heap of branches is a by-product of this year's dormant pruning!
+That sprawling heap of branches is a by-product of our annual dormant pruning efforts!
 We pick up the cuttings under the trees as pruning progresses, pile them onto a wagon and haul them over to the brush pile.

 The budding promise

 And there they are!
 Still-dormant fruit buds waiting for the spring sun and warmth to coax them into developing lovely fragrant apple blossoms!
 With good weather, proper pollination and further protection from pests and disease, they will grow into beautiful apples.

 There's lots more orchard work to come during the rest of the growing season till we get there...Be sure to come back and see us during the fall harvest to see how these little buds came along!

 Sharing our insights as local apple growers and business owners.
 Helping folks appreciate and enjoy our farm-fresh experiences, perspectives and products!